Last Updated on Samuel Franklinby

 - Flexibility: With so many situations and variables to each of your Killing Floor 2 games a class that has built in flexibility within their kit will improve your consistency.
 In its simplest form a class that is reasonably effective against many Zeds is vastly superior to a specialist Zed killer that only shines against a small number of enemy types (even more so as a solo class).
 This allows you to contribute regardless of the situation and remove the need to constantly swap between different classes for those that prefer to master a small pool of Killing Floor 2 perks.

 - Starting Loadout: Starting strong in Killing Floor 2 can set you up for the later waves and boss encounter, if you’re burning through resources to get yourself established with the necessary kit you’ll be significantly more stretched over the course of a game.
 Classes with reliable starting loadouts simply set you off on the right foot with effective weapons or utility for initial waves to build up your power.
-Your unlockable weapon list on characters is also an important factor as a class needs mid tier and high end options to counter the increasing threats.
-Some characters are also more reliant on DLC weapons to reach their peak effectiveness as opposed to classes with sufficient base game weapon power.
+Your unlockable weapon list on characters is also an important factor as a class needs mid tier and high end options to counter the increasing threats that each wave brings.
+Some characters are also more reliant on DLC weapons to reach their peak effectiveness as opposed to classes with sufficient base game weapon power that may be a factor for you.

 Killing Floor 2 Tier List